|Nutrition Facts (per serving)|

 4 saltine crackers

-Remove seeds from yellow chile peppers and chop into 1-inch pieces.
+Remove and discard the seeds from the yellow chile peppers and chop the peppers into 1-inch pieces.

-Heat the oil in a skillet; add the onion, garlic, and chile peppers (or paste) in the oil until onion is softened, about 3 to 5 minutes.
-Remove from heat and let cool.
+Heat the oil in a skillet; add the onion, garlic, and chile peppers (or paste) and saute until the onion has softened, 3 to 5 minutes.
+Remove from the heat and let cool.

-Place onion/chile mixture in a food processor or blender.
-Add evaporated milk and blend.
+Place the onion/chile mixture in a food processor or blender.
+Add the evaporated milk and blend.

 Season the sauce with salt and pepper to taste.